 Your Premium Could Go Up

-By ignoring payments you put your future policy at risk.
+By ignoring payments, you put your future policy at risk.
 You might even lose insurance altogether.
 Your provider might think it’s safer to drop your policy.
-When you go shopping for a new policy your record will show that you reneged on payments.
+When you shop for a new policy, your record will show that you reneged on payments.
 Your new insurance provider will feel that you are a risky client.
 They will offer you higher premiums.

 So, mitigate the risk of both COVID-19 and high car insurance premiums by paying your monthly installments.

 These are trying times.
 No one in living memory has gone through anything like this.
-The world is at risk, and no one really knows how long this will last.
-But its best not to lose hope.
-If we give in to the panic and anxiety we’re putting ourselves at greater harm.
+The world is at risk, and no one knows how long this will last.
+But it’s best not to lose hope.
+If we give in to the panic and anxiety, we’re putting ourselves at greater harm.
 We would advise that you go about your day as normal as possible.
 Hopefully, in maintaining business as usual, we can pass through this crisis.

 Is there a grace period for car insurance in Dubai during covid19?

 Grace period for car insurance during the covid19 period remains the same and only a one month grace period is provided to renew the car insurance.